-Oliver Rampley created ‘Fishing in Florence’ – a guiding service focused on Florence’s Arno river – in 2013.
-This business expanded to offer fishing and birdwatching across Tuscany.
+Oliver Rampley created a guiding service focused on Florence’s Arno river in 2013.
+This business evolved to offer bird and wildlife watching across Tuscany.

-Feature-length articles on Oliver’s work as a fishing or bird watching guide have been published in Financial Times Weekend (2014 and 2018), British GQ, How to Spend It, Country Life, Fieldsports, Country & Townhouse, Shooting Times, FlyFishing and Fly-Tying and Flyfishers' Journal, as well as national Italian newspapers.
+Feature-length articles on Oliver’s work in the field have been published in Financial Times Weekend (2014 and 2018), British GQ, How to Spend It (2018 and 2020), Country Life, Fieldsports, Country & Townhouse, Shooting Times, FlyFishing and Fly-Tying and Flyfishers' Journal, as well as national Italian newspapers.

-Oliver is a committed ornithologist and is currently co-authoring a guide to the birds of Florence’s historic gardens and the river Arno.
-He has an avid interest in the fauna of Italy and Spain, and has led bird and wildlife watching excursions at sites including the Oasi di Burano wetlands and Monte Argentario peninsula (Tuscany, Italy); the lowland sierras of Cádiz and Ronda; the foothills of Grazalema Natural Park; the wetlands of Doñana National Park (Andalusia, Spain).
-Oliver has hosted trips focused on observation of specific species, including Ibex and Iberian Lynx.
+Oliver is a committed ornithologist with a special interest in the birds of Florence’s historic gardens and the river Arno.
+He has an avid interest in the fauna of Italy and Spain, especially migratory songbirds, and has led bird and wildlife watching excursions at sites including the Oasi di Burano wetlands and Monte Argentario peninsula (Tuscany, Italy); the lowland sierras of Cádiz and Ronda; the foothills of Grazalema Natural Park; the wetlands of Doñana National Park and Brazo del Este (Andalusia, Spain).
+Oliver has hosted trips focused on observation of specific species, including Ronda Ibex, Sierra Nevada Ibex and critically endangered Iberian Lynx.

-After graduating from Oxford University with degrees in English literature, Oliver walked from St Mark’s Square in Venice to St Peter’s Square in Rome.
+After graduating from Oxford University, Oliver walked from St Mark’s Square in Venice to St Peter’s Square in Rome.
 During this formative adventure, he spent 10 days in Florence and decided – more or less on the seeing the city for the first time from Fiesole – that he would return and live there one day.

-During the intervening eight years he became Managing Director of a London-based firm providing services to private family offices, and subsequently consulted to service brands including Abercrombie & Kent Luxury Travel and FEADSHIP (the Royal Dutch Shipyard).
+During a few intervening years spent mainly indoors, he became Managing Director of a London-based firm and subsequently consulted to service brands including Abercrombie & Kent Luxury Travel.